BioAITeam/Supervised-Machine-Learning-for-Intrusion-Detection/README.md

 ## Folders

 - **Data** This folder contain the datasets.
-- **Notebook** In this folder, you will find all algorithms and implementations for the different scenarios.
+- **Notebooks** In this folder, you will find all algorithms and implementations for the different scenarios.

 ## Requirements
 This repository requires the following libraries: